 Love him or hate him, after this last fight, Jake Paul deserves some respect.
 At one point he knew he was hurt and that he was going to keep on getting hurt, but he didn’t quit.
-You could see it in his eyes, he was sacrificing his well being in order to give us a show.
-He paid for this with a broken jaw and a public beat down.
-I respect the hell out of him for that though.
-He didn’t have to do it, he could have just quit after the first few knock downs and his jaw would probably be okay, but he didn’t quit.
+You could see it in his eyes; he was sacrificing his well-being to give us a show.
+He paid for this with a broken jaw and a tough loss.
+I respect the determination he showed.
+He didn’t have to keep going and could have stopped after the first few knockdowns and likely avoided injury, but he chose to keep fighting.

-No matter what anyone says, I give this his dude props.
-He kept getting back up despite knowing that it was already over for him.
+No matter what anyone says, I give this guy props.
+He kept getting back up despite knowing the outcome was likely decided.
 He did that for the fans.
-He’s got heart.
-Even if his Boxing Days are over due to his severe injury, he can still keep promoting and putting on great shows, especially for the women’s boxing.
-Some of the fight’s he’s hosted have been really good.
-He’s got my respect.
+He has heart.
+Even if his boxing career is impacted by his injury, he can still focus on promoting and putting on strong events, especially for women’s boxing.
+Some of the fights he’s hosted have been solid.
+He’s earned my respect.

 Leave a Reply